Denys Shortt: Career

-In 2000 he started Enable Software with co-founder Andrew Butt.
-Enable Software now employs 25 with annual sales of £1.7 million.
+In 2000 he started Enable Software with co-founder Andrew Butt in Buckland in an old stable block.
+Enable Software started with 3 employees and now employs 25 with annual sales of £1.7 million.
+In 2020 Enable raised $12m in Silicon Valley with Menlo Ventures.
+Andrew Butt co-founder moved to the Head Office in San Francisco.
 In 2021 Enable raised $45 million in a Series B funding.
-The company is now headquartered in San Francisco and employs over 150.
+The company now headquartered in San Francisco employs over 600.
+In 2023 Enable raised a Series D of $120m to become a Unicorn - valued at $1.12bn.
+Total amount raised $276m.
+Denys Shortt exited the company in 2023.

 Pro-bono activities

 In Dec 2010 Shortt became Chairman of the Coventry & Warwickshire Local Enterprise Partnership.
 He retired in May 2012.

 He was on the advisory Board of Warwick Business School, and he was a Director of Stratford Town Football Club.

 Shortt founded an organization "Business Supporting Stratford" to facilitate charitable donations from Stratford area businesses.

 Awards

 Shortt was 2000 Entrepreneur of the Year and he was presented with a Growing Business Award in 2011.

 Shortt was appointed Officer of the Order of the British Empire (OBE) in the 2013 New Year Honours for services to the Economy in the West Midlands.

 Personal life

 Shortt is married with a son and daughter.
 He is a helicopter pilot.
 He was Chairman of the Ladykillers Hockey Club.